Nodragem/Blog/content/post/gamedev/notes_happy-dogfight_020.md

 Major Update!
 {{< /alert >}}

 Finally updating the demo of my next game, just in time for you to enjoy with some friends during the festive season :) Hope you like it!
 A lot of love and time has gone into it.
-In summary, it is much more fun and less buggy :) with a new level to unlock.
+In description, it is much more fun and less buggy :) with a new level to unlock.
 But for those who wants to know more, I prepared a detailed changelog you can read below.

 ## A New Level and a Newsletter